ovrclk/ecosystem/README.md

   echo "3bif3qp17x22l" > founders/level1/chat.dentacoin.com
   ```

   Where `3bif3qp17x22l` is the participation id and `chat.dentacoin.com` is your domain.
+See a [sample](founders/level1/chat.example.com).

 4. Commit your code, and send a pull request to [ecosystem repo](https://github.com/ovrclk/ecosystem).